treeolivetech/armor/README.md

 # Manage Bash Aliases

-Script for managing the .bash_aliases file - create or overwrite the .bash_aliases file with a set of predefined aliases for various tasks.
+Nodejs and Python scripts for managing the .bash_aliases file - create or overwrite the .bash_aliases file with a set of predefined aliases for various tasks.

 ## Features